woland7/microservices-synchronizer-config/README.md

 This repository keeps Jenkins pipeline examples and YAML files for configuring a simple continuous deployment pipeline.
 It also keeps links to support repositories.

-*Synchronizer* could be also implemented with other service registry and could also have other adapter implementations beside a Jenkins Shared library.
+*Synchronizer* could be also implemented with other service registries and could also have other adapter implementations beside a Jenkins Shared library.

-In future, we are also thinking of implementing *Synchronizer* by using the Sidecar design pattern.
+In future, we are also thinking of implementing *Synchronizer* by exploiting the Sidecar design pattern.

 ### jenkins-etcdwatcher-sharedlibrary
 Jenkins-etcdwatcher-sharedlibrary https://github.com/woland7/jenkins-etcdopenshift-sharedlibrary keeps the code for the implementation of the adatper as a Jenkins shared library.